 PTSD following a life-threatening diagnosis

 If you have recently been diagnosed with cancer or any other life-threatening illness, you may be feeling helpless, fearful or like your life is in danger.
 These are not uncommon feelings to have, and you’re not alone.
-For many people experiencing these kinds of emotions, there is the possibility that they may develop post-traumatic stress disorder (PTSD) as a result of this.
+For many people experiencing these kinds of emotions, there is the possibility that they may develop post-traumatic stress disorder (PTSD) or Complex PTSD as a result of this.